 Electoral Services also discloses your information with our software providers and contracted printers.

-The full electoral register is available for inspection by anyone but can only be inspected under supervision, extracts can only be made as hand written notes, the information taken must not be used for direct marketing purposes, in accordance with data protection legislation, unless it has been published in the open version and anyone who fails to observe this is committing a criminal offence and can be fined.
+The full electoral register is available for inspection by anyone but can only be inspected under supervision, extracts can only be made as hand written notes, the information taken must not be used for direct marketing purposes, in accordance with data protection legislation, unless it has been published in the open version.
+Anyone who fails to observe this is committing a criminal offence and can be fined.

 Information contained on the electoral register will be used to conduct the annual canvass and information contained on the electoral register and absent voters list will be issued to issue poll cards for an election, poll or referenda.